 Mr. Macias has served on the board of directors since November 2014.
 He is the provost emeritus and the Barbara and David Thomas Distinguished Professor in Arts & Sciences for Washington University in St. Louis, where he served as chief academic officer for 25 years, before stepping down from his position as provost and executive vice chancellor in June 2013.
 Mr. Macias joined the Arts & Sciences faculty in 1970 as an assistant professor of chemistry and became a full professor in 1984.
 In the 1980s, he added administrative roles to his full-time teaching and research, serving as the director of the Summer School program and chair of the Department of Chemistry.
 He was appointed provost in 1988, and in 1995 was named executive vice chancellor and dean of the faculty of Arts & Sciences.
 Mr. Macias holds a bachelor’s degree from Colgate University and a doctorate from Massachusetts Institute of Technology.

+Ms. Rushing has served on our board of directors since June 2016.
 A recognized human resources thought leader with more than 25 years of experience in aligning human resources programs with business objectives, Rushing has served as head of human resources for Equifax, a global leader in information technology, since 2006.
 Prior to Equifax, she served in several senior human resources roles for the Coca-Cola Company where she led all human resources functions for the global beverage company.
 Rushing also was the director of human resources for the Midwest division of Pizza Hut and worked at IBM in several human resources management positions.

 A native of Virginia, Rushing received her bachelor’s degree in industrial psychology from East Carolina University and holds a master’s degree in human resources and counseling from George Washington University.
 She is also certified as a senior professional in human resources from the Society of Human Resource Management, where she serves on the board of directors and is a member if its compensation committee.
 She is also a current board member for the Big Brothers and Big Sisters of Atlanta where she serves on the finance committee.